 1. DON’T push it off until the last minute

 Just like most things leading up to the wedding day, planning is key.
-Whether it’s a facial, manicure, teeth whitening session, or haircut, do not push off booking your grooming appointments until the last minute.
+Whether it’s a facial, manicure, teeth whitening session at Dentist Sarasota or haircut, do not push off booking your grooming appointments until the last minute.
 The last thing you want to hear right before your wedding is that your barber is booked and you’re going to have to entrust arguably the most important haircut of your life to someone who doesn’t fully understand your hair.
 Call to book your appointments at least one month in advance and schedule each appointment the appropriate number of days in advance of the wedding as directed by the professional.
-Typically, you do not want to get facials the day before the wedding and also, depending how your hair grows, you may not want to shave your beard or mustache on the wedding day because of possible skin irritation.
+The same goes for any cosmetic procedures too.
+For example, if you have regular Botox injections to treat a Wide jaw, or dermal fillers, then be sure to schedule these ahead of the big day to allow time for healing and any swelling to go down.
+Similarly, typically, you do not want to get facials the day before the wedding and also, depending on how your hair grows, you may not want to shave your beard or moustache on the wedding day because of possible skin irritation.
 Do it a day or so before your wedding (if you can) to let any cuts or ingrown hairs fade.

 2. DO invest in good product

 Whether it is for your hair, skin, nails, or wedding day fragrance, if you don’t already have specific regimens and products in place, you certainly want to do some research a few months out from the wedding day.
-Using the right companion products during your skincare, shaving or hair styling routines can eliminate common grooming woes.
+Using the right companion products during your skincare, shaving, dental regimen or hair styling routines can eliminate common grooming woes.
+Don’t be afraid to think about the products you may already use; are crest whitestrips safe for enamel?
+Damaging your teeth now would be tragic if they are, so think about it.
 Consider investing in a good facial cleanser, facial moisturizer, and a pre-shave oil to soften hairs before applying shaving cream (and ensure a smoother glide and less ingrown hairs).
 Top off your shave with a post-shave balm to moisturize your skin, minimize rashes and irritation and help any cuts heal faster.
 As for your hair, if you have straight hair, smooth flyaways and cowlicks with a styling wax for minimal shine and a good hold.
 If you have curly or textured hair, consider a styling cream to highlight your hair texture while taking care of frizz.